itp438-20233/itp438-20233.github.io/Midterm.md

 - If the character is currently moving ***OR*** moved within the last 0.5 seconds, the threat level should increase by one tier
 - If the character is currently crouching, the threat level should decrease by one tier
 - If the character is currently prone, the threat level should decrease by *two* tiers
-- If the character is currently inside stealth triggers, the threat level should decrease by one tier if inside one trigger ***OR*** *two* tiers if inside *two or more triggers*.
+- If the character is currently inside stealth triggers, the threat level should decrease by one tier if inside one trigger ***OR*** *two* tiers if inside *two or more* triggers.

 This means that, for example, if the player is just walking around their threat level would be purple (+1 threat).
 On the other hand, if the player were crouched and motionless inside a single stealth trigger, their threat level would be blue (-2 threat).